Erdogan faces referendum test as Turkey votes

-Ankara, Turkey (CNN)Millions of Turks will vote Sunday on a controversial new draft constitution that would give sweeping new powers to the country's president, Recep Tayyip Erdogan.
+Ankara, Turkey (CNN)Millions of Turks were voting Sunday on a controversial new draft constitution that would give sweeping new powers to the country's president, Recep Tayyip Erdogan.

-Voters are being asked to endorse an 18-article reform package put forward by the ruling Justice and Development Party that would effectively replace the system of parliamentary democracy with a powerful executive presidency.
+Voters are being asked to endorse an 18-article reform package put forward by the ruling Justice and Development Party that would replace the current system of parliamentary democracy with a powerful executive presidency.

-Under a "Yes" result -- which requires a simple majority -- the role of prime minister would be abolished and the president would be able to rule with minimal sign-off from parliament.

-Erdogan's supporters say the new system would bring political and economic stability.
+If passed, the new measures would amount to the biggest constitutional upheaval for the country since its foundation in 1923 after the demise of the Ottoman Empire.

+They would cement Erdogan's grip on a country whose divisions have deepened since a failed coup attempt last July that ended with the deaths of more than 250 people and led to a the imposition of a fierce crackdown on dissent.

+Casting his vote in Istanbul on Sunday, Erdogan evoked the revered founder of modern Turkey.
+"This referendum is no ordinary vote ...
+We are realizing the dream of Mustafa Kemal Ataturk to make Turkey a more civilized country."

+Erdogan's supporters say the reforms will help kick start a lethargic economy and stabilize a nation dealing with the resurgence of a 30-year conflict with militants from the Kurdistan Workers' Party (PKK).
 Opponents fear the proposals amount to a constitutional dictatorship.

-If approved, the new arrangements would kick in over time.
-The post of Prime Minister would be abolished after the 2019 national elections, and time-limits on the newly-empowered presidency would be reset.
-If he won in 2019 and 2024, Erdogan could be in power until 2029.
+"I think this referendum is very important because this country had a lot of problems with the current system," 27-year-old Ozcan Ayata told CNN in Ankara Sunday after voting at a local school in the Sogutozu district.

+"The tension between the President and the Prime Ministers during coalition governments caused crises that took the country 20 years back and allowed Europe to meddle in Turkey's interior politics."

 Erdogan's rise to power